-Scientific Management is a collective term for Frederick W. Taylor’s ideas on management theories and practices.
-Taylors Scientific Management is a form of job design theory and practice which stresses short, repetitive work cycles; detailed prescribed task sequences; a separation of task conception from task execution; and motivation based on economic rewards.
+Scientific Management is a collective term for Frederick W. Taylor’s 20th century ideas on management theories and practices.
+Taylor's Scientific Management is a form of job design theory and practice which stresses physical efficiency of each individual worker: short, repetitive work cycles; detailed prescribed task sequences; a separation of task conception from task execution; and motivation based on economic rewards.
 According to leading Organisational Management authors, Andrzej Huczynski and David Buchanan, efficiency; predictability of performance; and control are the main objectives of Scientific Management.

 Scientific Management for Management Control

-Some scholars have viewed Scientific Management as a way for the performance of labour activities to be controlled by managers, in order to produce a noticeably higher output that could be accurately measured.
+Some scholars, and professors of Human Resources, have viewed Scientific Management as a way for the performance of labour activities to be controlled by managers, in order to produce a noticeably higher output that could be accurately measured.
 This control can be realised through the organised study of work; the analysis of work into its simplest elements; and the systematic improvement of the worker’s performance of each of these elements.
 It's a case of looking at the goal / objective of a worker and breaking down through analysis all of the individual tasks that need to be performed to achieve that objective.